-Petralona is one of the most aesthetically pleasing neighbourhoods of Athens, located north of Taurus and Kallithea and extending from Piraeus Street to Philopappou Hill and from Hammos Street to Poulopoulos bridge.
-With its apparent urban vibe, it has arguably been established as a local’s favourite, either for drinking, eating or leisurely wandering.
+Petralona is one of the most aesthetically pleasing and hip neighborhoods of Athens, located north of Taurus and Kallithea districts and extending from Piraeus Street to Philopappou Hill and from Hammos Street to Poulopoulos bridge.
+With its apparent urban vibe, it has arguably been established as a local’s favorite, either for drinking, eating or leisure wandering.

 The district took its name in the olden days from the fields (alonia) filled with stones (petres) that were created when the rough terrain was normalized.
 The pieces of stone were thrown and thus stone alloys were created, which give their name to the area.
-Before the name ‘Petralona’ it was called "The Katsikidika" ( The Goats’ Place) because shepherds wandered around the area with their goats and sold their milk.
-Since 1920 this has been banned for obvious public health reasons.
+Before the name ‘Petralona’ it was called "The Katsikidika" ( The Goats’ Place) because shepherds wandered around the area with their goats, selling their milk.
+Since 1920 this has been banned for -obvious- public health reasons.

 But enough with the history lesson, let’s talk about the real reason why you clicked on this post: is Petralona worth the hype?
 And if so what is it that it makes it differ from every other neighborhood of Athens?

 To start off, we should focus on the practical aspect of accommodation.
 For those dedicated devotees of Airbnb, Petralona is an excellent choice for a number of reasons.
 It has all the pros of a central area without having any of the cons.
 In the middle of Athens, the rest of the city, such as Syntagma square, is easily accessible without the overcrowding that you may feel in the historic center.
 Additionally, many of the apartments available for rent in Petralona are of a very high standard, combining the urban reality with tradition.
 Last but not least, you can find some fantastic places to eat and/or drink, safe in the knowledge that should you have a glass of wine or two you will be within walking distance from your place!